mazarinno/OOP-Game-Show-App/README.md

 # OOP-Game-Show-App

-This project is an interactive game of hangman in the browser made with JavaScript OOP.
-To play the game, please visit the github page for this repo.
+This project is an interactive game of hangman in the browser.
+To play the game, please visit the [github page](https://mazarinno.github.io/OOP-Game-Show-App/) for this repo.